-If you become suspicious, you should raise your concern immediately within our business and document all steps that are taken in relation to the payment/ customer.
+If you become suspicious, you should raise your concern immediately within our business and document all steps that are taken in relation to the payment/customer.

-Anti-competition laws prohibit agreement between competitors to fix prices, limit supplies or act dishonestly in any other way.
+Anti-competition laws prohibit agreement between competitors to fix prices, limit supplies, or act dishonestly in any other way.
 Sage is committed to free and open competition and we will compete vigorously, but honestly, while complying with all relevant competition and anti-trust laws, wherever we do business.

-We are often asked about whether we can do anything about the effect heavy reseller discounting is having on our own sales and on those of other resellers, who complain about a heavy discounting reseller.
+We are often asked about whether we can do anything about the effect heavy reseller discounting is having on our own sales and on those of other resellers, who complain about a heavily discounting reseller.
 The answer is no. If a reseller is undercutting another reseller's prices, or even our own prices, we cannot object.
 It is perfectly acceptable and is simple competition.
-If anything we do or try to do results in the prevention, restriction or distortion of competition which may affect trade, then it is anti-competitive behaviour whether intended or not.
+If anything we do or try to do results in the prevention, restriction, or distortion of competition which may affect trade, then it is anti-competitive behaviour whether intended or not.
 This means that:

 The Sage Group plc will not make political contributions unless approved by the Group Board of Directors.
-Political contributions can include cash, gifts, sponsorships, donations or benefits in kind and no Sage Group plc employee should knowingly make a political contribution on behalf of the organisation.
+Political contributions can include cash, gifts, sponsorships, donations, or benefits in kind and no Sage Group plc employee should knowingly make a political contribution on behalf of the organisation.

 The Sage Group plc is a public quoted company, listed on the London Stock Exchange.
 As such, we have certain legislative requirements to fulfil in our approach to business.
 Responsibility for business practice and legal compliance rests with the Group Board of Directors.